Mercedes de Acosta: Relationship with Greta Garbo

 De Acosta's best-known relationship was with Greta Garbo.
 When Garbo's close friend, author Salka Viertel, introduced them in 1931, they quickly became involved.
 As their relationship developed, it became erratic and volatile with Garbo always in control.
 The two were very close sporadically and then apart for lengthy periods when Garbo, annoyed by Mercedes' obsessive behavior, coupled with her own neuroses, ignored her.
 In any case, they remained friends for thirty years during which time Garbo wrote de Acosta 181 letters, cards, and telegrams.
 About their friendship, Cecil Beaton, who was close to both women, recorded in his 1958 memoir, "Mercedes is [Garbo's] very best friend and for 30 years has stood by her, willing to devote her life to her".

 Although it has been argued that an intimate relationship between them cannot be proved, de Acosta states they were lovers.
 Contrary to legend, she did not do so in her memoir.
 In 1959, when she was destitute, de Acosta sold her papers to the Rosenbach Museum & Library in Philadelphia and claims to have reluctantly included romantic letters from Garbo.
-"I would not have had the heart or courage to have burned these letters", she wrote William McCarthy, curator of the museum.
+"I would not have had the heart or courage to have burned these letters," she wrote William McCarthy, curator of the museum.
 "I mean, of course, Eva [sic], Greta's and Marlene's who were lovers....
 I only hope ... they will be respected and protected from the eyes of vulgar people".
 All of Garbo's and de Acosta's recent biographers, moreover, discuss their involvement.
 Per de Acosta's request, Garbo's letters were made available to the public in 2000, ten years after her death, and none were explicitly romantic.
 However, Garbo's family, which controls her estate, has permitted only 87 of 181 letters to be made public.

 Interest in eastern spirituality

 In the early 1930s de Acosta developed an interest in Hinduism and was encouraged to seek out Indian mystic Meher Baba when he arrived in Hollywood.
 For several years she was captivated by his philosophy and methods and he often gave her advice about ways to address her problems.
-Later, she studied the philosophy of Hindu sage Ramana Maharishi who introduced her to yoga, meditation, and other spiritual practices she hoped would help ease her suffering.
+Later, she studied the philosophy of Hindu sage Ramana Maharshi who introduced her to yoga, meditation, and other spiritual practices she hoped would help ease her suffering.
 In 1938, she met Hindu dancer Ram Gopal in Hollywood.
 They immediately established a rapport and became close lifelong friends.
-Later that year they traveled to India to meet Maharishi.
+Later that year, they traveled to India to meet Maharshi.

 When asked about religion, de Acosta once said that although she had grown up Catholic, she would be, if she had to be anything, a Buddhist.